 New Mantoloking owns two lots on its property, one zoned for commercial purposes and one for residential purposes.
 However, a conflict arose when the owner of the taxi company paved over the residential-zoned lot in order to use it for the purposes of his business, which left neighbors none too pleased.

-The township council granted New Mantoloking a permit to operate through September last month, but on the condition that they do not use the residential lot for parking.
+The township council granted New Mantoloking a last month, but on the condition that they do not use the residential lot for parking.

 The Board of Adjustment, under township ordinance, had the option of requiring New Mantoloking's owner of ripping up the parking lot and returning the lot to its old state before the variance case would be heard, but the board made no such ruling.